 Various therapies and treatments are available to individuals with breast cancer, and radiation therapy is often a cornerstone of the treatment regimen.

-The American Cancer Society states that breast cancer is the second most common cancer in females, behind skin cancer.
+The American Cancer Society states that breast cancer is the

 Many factors will determine the outlook for a person with breast cancer, including their age and overall health, as well as the stage of cancer at diagnosis.
 However, the correct treatment of this disease can increase an individual’s chances of survival.